Lampro-Mellon/LM-RISCV-DV/README.md

 - Python 3
 - SV and UVM 1.2 Simulator

 For manually building the `RISC-V GNU Toolchain`, visit the [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain) repository on Github.
 Pre-built toolchains can be downloaded from [SiFive Software](https://www.sifive.com/software) Page.
 We are using `Spike ISS` for LM RISC-V DV.
 It can be manually built from the source which can be obtained from [riscv-isa-sim](https://github.com/riscv/riscv-isa-sim) repository. `Python 3.7` or above is recommended for the python scripts to work properly for test generation, compilation and simulation.
-LM RISC-V DV Environment is tested with `vcs` simulator.
-Howeever, according to Google's RISC-V Documentation, a number of `simulators` has been verified with the test generator including Synopsys VCS, Cadence Incisive/Xcelium, Mentor Questa, and Aldec Riviera-PRO.
+According to Google's RISC-V Documentation, a number of `simulators` has been verified with the test generator including Synopsys VCS, Cadence Incisive/Xcelium, Mentor Questa, and Aldec Riviera-PRO.

 ## Setup